-To find the Variance, subtract this ‘mean height’ from the height of each student, square it, add them all together, and then take the average.
+To find the variance, subtract this ‘mean height’ from the height of each student, square it, add them together, and then take the average.

 Standard Deviation = Square Root of 50

-These data are very important, they give you following information.
+These data are essential because they give you the following information:

 - The average height of students is 160 cm (mean).

-The exhibit above shows the graph for Standard Deviation.
-Vertical lines show the height of each student (e.g. 150 cm, 160 cm, etc).
-The blue line is the average (or mean) line, and maroon lines are representing the Standard Deviation.
+The image above shows the standard deviation for five students.
+The vertical lines show the height of each student (e.g., 150 cm, 160 cm, etc.).
+The blue line is the average (or mean) line, and the maroon lines represent the standard deviation.

 Let’s revise the whole procedure once again:

-- Calculate the average height of all students.
+- Calculate the average height of the students.

-- Then subtract the average height from the height of each student, and square it.
+- Subtract the average height from the height of each student and then square it.

-- Add all of them together and take the average.
+- Add them together and take the average.

-In my example I used population based data; by this, I mean there were only five students in the class.
+I used population-based data in my example; by this, I mean there were only five students in the class.

-However, if you select a Sample Data, this means you select a few random numbers from a large data pool; in this case you would have to divide variance by (N-1), where N is the number of sample data.
-In other words, if there was a class of five hundred students in our example, you would have to divide Variance by (5 – 1); i.e. 4.
+However, if you select sample data, i.e. you choose a few random numbers from a large data pool, you would have to divide the variance by (N-1), where N is the number of samples.
+In other words, if there was a class with hundreds of students, and you select five, you would have to divide the variance by (5 – 1) or 4.

-You also might be thinking that since we have taken the square of difference, and then take the square root of it, why are we squaring a number if we are going to take the square root of it?
+You may wonder why we are squaring a number if we are going to take the square root of it.

-There is a reason for this calculation – if we simply add the difference, positive and negative numbers will cancel each other out.
+There is a reason for this calculation; if we add the difference, the positive and negative numbers cancel each other out.

 Application of Standard Deviation

-Standard Deviation is used frequently in analyzing data.
-It is a very important tool for industries, especially for the fabric manufacturing industry.
+Standard deviation is used in analyzing data.
+It is a vital tool for industries, especially for clothing manufacturing.

-Standard Deviation gives information about what size is small, normal, medium, large, or extra-large.
-Based on the result, the manufacturer would be able to fix the size of pants, shirts, t-shirts, etc.
+Standard deviation provides information about what size is small, normal, medium, large, or extra-large.
+Based on the result, the manufacturer sets the size of pants, shirts, t-shirts, etc.